IRAS 14394+5332

 IRAS 14394+5332 is an ultraluminous infrared galaxy and a galaxy merger located in the constellation of Boötes.
 It has a redshift of (z) 0.105, estimating the distance to be 1.4 billion light-years from Earth.
-The galaxy was first discovered by astronomers in 1996 who found it having a total infrared luminosity of 1.10×10^12 L_{ʘ}.
+The galaxy was first discovered by astronomers in 1996 who found it having a total infrared luminosity of 1.10×10^12 L_{☉}.
 (Note: Given as a log(L_{IR}/) of 12.04.)

 Description

 IRAS 14394+5332 is described as a triple interacting galaxy system consisting of a spiral galaxy located in western direction and a final-stage double nucleus galaxy merger located in the eastern direction with two closely spaced nuclei, only separating by 2.6 kiloparsecs from each other.
 A long tidal tail made up diffused radio emission is seen extending by 35 kiloparsecs between the galaxies.

 The nucleus on the eastern side of the double nucleus galaxy in the IRAS 14394+5332 system, is found to be active.
 It is described as a Seyfert type 2 galaxy based on optical wavelength observations and is bright at near-infrared wavelengths compared to the faint western nucleus, with it displaying emission lines in its spectrum.
 Furthermore, the morphology of the double nucleus galaxy is complex according to Hubble Space Telescope optical imaging, who described it having two condensation components that seems to be divided by a dust lane.
 HST imaging also found the structure is irregular with the higher surface brightness feature centering more on the northern condensation component connected with the eastern nucleus.

 Observations found the eastern nucleus of the galaxy has detections of nuclear outflows.
 Based on results, it shows a doubly ionized oxygen emission-line kinematic feature best described by three narrow components; mainly a redmost component and two other components described having blueshift measurements of –700 and –1360 kilometers per second.
 Data also showed these profiles of doubly ionized oxygen emission lines are noticed as different when compared to the other emission lines.

-There are also evidence of ionized outflows in the eastern nucleus of the galaxy within a 0.75 ± 0.12 kiloparsec region, with a mass outflow rate of 3.4±13.8 M_{ʘ} per year and a kinetic power measuring 0.66±3.12 percent in energy levels.
-A total star formation rate of 2.26 ± 0.03 M_{ʘ} per year and a stellar mass of 10.50 ± 0.06 M_{ʘ} has been estimated for the system.
+There are also evidence of ionized outflows in the eastern nucleus of the galaxy within a 0.75 ± 0.12 kiloparsec region, with a mass outflow rate of 3.4±13.8 M_{☉} per year and a kinetic power measuring 0.66±3.12 percent in energy levels.
+A total star formation rate of 2.26 ± 0.03 M_{☉} per year and a stellar mass of 10.50 ± 0.06 M_{☉} has been estimated for the system.